gbmhunter/blog/content/pages/programming/languages/c-sharp/using-installsheild/_index.md

 By default, if you try and install a newer version of your install package on a system, the InstallShield will throw the error "Another version of this product is installed.
 Installation cannot continue.".

-{{< figure src="/images/programming-csharp/another-version-is-installed-error-from-install-shield.png" caption="The 'Another version is installed' error that InstallShield gives you if you haven't set the updates up correctly." caption-position="bottom" width="450px" >}}
+{{< figure src="/images/programming-csharp/another-version-is-installed-error-from-install-shield.png" caption="The 'Another version is installed' error that InstallShield gives you if you haven't set the updates up correctly."  width="450px" >}}

 To change this so that newer versions will update or replace files from the older version, you have to make sure of two things.